AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 ### Configuration for on-premises deployments

-For Adobe Commerce on-premises deployments, configure the new Redis cache implementation using the Magento command line interface `bin/magento:setup` commands.
+For Adobe Commerce on-premises deployments, configure the new Redis cache implementation using the `bin/magento:setup` commands.
 For instructions, see [Use Redis for default cache](../../../configuration/cache/redis-pg-cache.md#configure-redis-page-caching).

 ## Additional information